What is rental car insurance on a credit card?

 In summary

-Your credit card may offer a collision damage waiver, a form of secondary coverage that may pay for some of the expenses that fall outside of your personal auto insurance policy.
+Your credit card may offer auto rental coverage, which is often a form of secondary coverage that may pay for some of the expenses that fall outside of your personal auto insurance policy.
 Other credit cards may provide primary coverage, which means you won’t need to file a claim with your auto insurer.
-It’s a good idea to review your card’s Guide to Benefits so that you understand what is and isn’t covered.
+It may be a good idea to review your card’s Guide to Benefits so that you understand what is and isn’t covered.